BenjaminWolfe/dotfiles/README.md

 # dotfiles

-The [Everyday Carry][edc] for my personal setup, so to speak.
+This is my [Everyday Carry][edc] for my personal setup, so to speak.
-It's meant to help me get set up on a new Mac.
+It's meant to help me, or you, get set up on a new Mac.

 See [prerequisites.md](prerequisites.md) to get started.
+I've really tried to set it up so that all you have to do is connect to the internet, go to GitHub, find your way to this repository, and copy-paste into a Terminal window to kick things off.

 ## Automated Set-Up